alexjlockwood/ShapeShifter/README.md

      ```
      npm start
      ```

 If you're having issues with the build, make sure your `Node.js` version is up-to-date before reporting issues.

-If you're having issues with the build, make sure your `Node.js` version is up-to-date before reporting issues.